-View our new online presentation--"Diabetes and Tobacco Use: What Clinic Staff Need to Know" on the Office of Women's Health Professional Education page.
+View our online presentation, titled "Diabetes and Tobacco Use: What Clinic Staff Need to Know" on the Office of Women's Health Professional Education page.
 Great information for every member of the health care team.
 One free contact hour for nurses!

 Over the span of a year, the National Diabetes Prevention Program can change your life.

-Losing only 7% of your body weight reduces the risk of developing type 2 diabetes by 58%
+Losing only 5.9% to 7% of your body weight reduces the risk of developing type 2 diabetes by 58%

 Participants in the program get help and support to make and sustain lifestyle changes.